 Testosterone alone won’t determine whether or not you can get a firm erection.
 But it does play a key part in the process because it stimulates tissues in the penis to produce nitric oxide.
 This helps the penis relax so that it can fill with blood and become erect.

-Your GP will be able to do a blood test to confirm whether your testosterone levels are low or not – or you could pay to do a home test with Thriva.
+Your GP will be able to do a blood test to confirm whether your testosterone levels are low or not.
+Alternatively, you could pay to do a home test with Thriva if you prefer.
 They work with NHS doctors, data scientists, and clinicians to provide you with the most accurate and reliable information (usually within 48 hours).
+Or, you might find it useful to take this free and confidential low testosterone symptom test from the Centre for Men’s Health first.

 Testosterone replacement therapy (TRT) is sometimes used to improve testosterone levels.
-Or there are some natural things you can do too; such as getting more vitamin D, improving the quality of your sleep, and eating magnesium-rich foods.
-To find out more about low testosterone levels and how to improve them, you might want to have a read of our article, 9 ways to boost testosterone levels in men.
+Natural remedies, such as getting more vitamin D, improving the quality of your sleep, and eating magnesium-rich foods can help too.
+To find out more about low testosterone levels and how to improve them, you might like to have a read of our article, 9 ways to boost testosterone levels in men.